-The main goal of Experiment 3 was to test whether the evaluativity of comparative constructions was sensitive to the context implicitly set up by the comparative in a way that equative constructions are not.
-In particular, we wanted to test two competing hypotheses about the evaluativity associated with the subject of the comparative in Experiments 1 and 2: (i) subjects of comparatives were considered evaluative because the subject position of comparatives is intrinsically evaluative, like the positive construction; or (ii) subjects of comparatives were considered evaluative because of a contextual effect of the comparison class implicitly set up by the comparative: namely, two entities strictly ordered with respect to the scale contributed by the adjective, the higher of which must per force count as exceeding the contextual standard.
+The main goal of Experiment 3 was to test whether the evaluativity of comparative constructions is sensitive to the context implicitly set up by the comparative in a way that equative constructions are not.
+In particular, we wanted to test two competing hypotheses about the evaluativity associated with the subject of the comparative in Experiments 1 and 2: (i) subjects of comparatives were considered evaluative because the subject position of comparatives is intrinsically evaluative, like the positive construction; or (ii) subjects of comparatives were considered evaluative because of a contextual effect of the comparison class implicitly set up by the comparative, namely two entities strictly ordered with respect to the scale contributed by the adjective, the higher of which must per force count as exceeding the contextual standard.
 To test these competing hypotheses, we added a second comparison construction to the stimuli, as in (35).

-- (35) The Detective reported to the Police Chief: "Maria is taller than Sophie and Sophie is taller than Joe." - a.
-First subject targeted (subjComp1): The Chief concluded from this that Maria is tall. - b.
-Second subject targeted (subjComp2): The Chief concluded from this that Sophie is tall.
+- (35) The Detective reported to the Police Chief: 'Maria is taller than Sophie and Sophie is taller than Joe'. - (a) First subject targeted (subjComp1): The Chief concluded from this that Maria is tall. - (b) Second subject targeted (subjComp2): The Chief concluded from this that Sophie is tall.

-While Experiments 1 and 2 tested evaluativity in the subject and object positions of a single comparison construction, Experiment 3 tested evaluativity in the subject positions of each of the two conjoined comparison constructions: (35-a) shows an example that tests the subject of the first comparative, while (35-b) shows an example that tests the subject of the second comparative (which in every case was also the object of the first comparative).
+While Experiments 1 and 2 tested evaluativity in the subject and object positions of a single comparison construction, Experiment 3 tested evaluativity in the subject positions of each of the two conjoined comparison constructions: (35a) shows an example that tests the subject of the first comparative, while (35b) shows an example that tests the subject of the second comparative (which in every case was also the object of the first comparative).

-The first hypothesis (evaluativity is intrinsic to the subject position of comparatives) predicts that there should be no difference between the evaluativity of (35-a) and the evaluativity of (35-b) above, modulo the discourse effects (if any) associated with the fact that the subject in (35-a) linearly precedes the subject in (35-b).
-In contrast, the second hypothesis (evaluativity due to the implicitly constructed comparison class) predicts that only (35-a), but not (35-b), should exhibit clear evaluativity effects.
+The first hypothesis (evaluativity is intrinsic to the subject position of comparatives) predicts that there should be no difference between the evaluativity of (35a) and the evaluativity of (35b) above, modulo the discourse effects (if any) associated with the fact that the subject in (35a) linearly precedes the subject in (35b).
+In contrast, the second hypothesis (evaluativity due to the implicitly constructed comparison class) predicts that only (35a), but not (35b), should exhibit clear evaluativity effects.

-To factor out the presumed effects of linear precedence, and to have a general baseline against which to assess the evaluativity of subjects in comparatives, we also presented participants with equatives in the same kind of three-entity contexts:
+To factor out the presumed effects of linear precedence, and to have a general baseline against which to assess the evaluativity of subjects in comparatives, we also presented participants with equatives in the same kind of three-entity contexts.

-- (36) The Detective reported to the Police Chief: "Maria is as tall as Sophie and Sophie is as tall as Joe." - a.
-First subject targeted (subjEq1): The Chief concluded from this that Maria is tall. - b.
-Second subject targeted (subjEq2): The Chief concluded from this that Sophie is tall.
+- (36) The Detective reported to the Police Chief: 'Maria is as tall as Sophie and Sophie is as tall as Joe'. - (a) First subject targeted (subjEq1): The Chief concluded from this that Maria is tall. - (b) Second subject targeted (subjEq2): The Chief concluded from this that Sophie is tall.

-We expect to see no difference between (36-a) and (36-b) under either of our two hypotheses since the presence of a strict ordering of the kind induced by comparatives but not equatives is a necessary precondition for both hypotheses.
+We expect to see no difference between (36a) and (36b) under either of our two hypotheses since the presence of a strict ordering of the kind induced by comparatives but not equatives is a necessary precondition for both hypotheses.